-- Adjust table height - For open surgery, keep the hands near elbow height (see Figure 2). - For laparoscopic surgery, the operating table should be at a lower height than open surgery to keep the hands near or below elbow height (see Figure 3).
+- Adjust table height - For open surgery, keep the hands near elbow height (see Figure 2). - For laparoscopic surgery, the operating table should be at a lower height than open surgery to keep the hands near or below elbow height or elbows at an angle of 90-110 degrees (see Figure 3).
 The optimal OR table height may be affected by the type of instrument handle and patient habitus.
-Consider adjusting the table height based on the handle design of the instruments that will be used during each part of the procedure (e.g., dissection vs. suturing). - For robotic surgery, the armrest should be adjusted to keep the surgeon's hands near elbow level.
+Consider adjusting the table height based on the handle design of the instruments that will be used during each part of the procedure (e.g., dissection vs. suturing).
+Switching from a pistol grip instrument to an inline grip instrument increases the wrists' ulnar deviation.
+To reduce this poor wrist posture, the OR table height may need to be adjusted to a lower height. - For robotic surgery, the armrest should be adjusted to keep the surgeon's hands near elbow level.
 Use the clutches to bring both master controllers to the center of the workspace while maintaining the forearms resting on the armrest comfortably (see Figure 4).
-Also, choose an appropriate seat for the console and adjust it to allow for comfortable positioning of the feet on the pedals (see Figure 4). - When surgeons of different heights are present, the table height may be adjusted for the tallest surgeons, and all other surgeons may utilize a lift (step/stool) for the best ergonomic setting. - Avoid prolonged static postures by incorporating simple range-of-motion (ROM) stretches (micro-breaks) every 30-60 minutes (see Appendix 1). - Avoid prolonged uneven standing postures (putting more weight on one leg or the other). - Position the patient's torso, arms, and legs to optimize operating posture. - Place video monitors in front of the surgeon and assistant. - Foot pedals should be placed at foot level in front of or slightly to the side of the operator.
+Keep the upper back, neck, and head in a straight alignment.
+Avoid bending the head or neck downward in a slouching posture.
+Also, choose an appropriate seat for the console and adjust it to allow for comfortable positioning of the feet on the pedals (see Figure 4). - When surgeons of different heights are present, the table height may be adjusted for the tallest surgeons, and all other surgeons may utilize a lift (step/stool) for the best ergonomic setting. - Avoid prolonged static postures by incorporating simple range-of-motion (ROM) stretches (micro-breaks) every 30-60 minutes (see Appendix 1). - Consider using an OR-grade anti-fatigue mat. - Avoid prolonged uneven standing postures (putting more weight on one leg or the other). - Position the patient's torso, arms, and legs to optimize operating posture. - Place video monitors in front of the surgeon and assistant. - Foot pedals should be placed at foot level in front of or slightly to the side of the operator.
 If there is a divider or ridge between pedals, it may be used as a footrest to minimize the ankle dorsiflexion on the pedal foot and the pressure on the opposite foot and leg between pedal presses.